nbq/hifi-compile-scripts/README.md

 # Future updates and utility commands

-**After running the above command once, you can call the following commands locally**
+**After running the above command, once you log in again you can call the following commands locally**

 - compilehifi
 - runhifi